 - HPR 1111, 1121, 2111, 2121 General Activity Courses.
 These courses include varied exercises and activities such as volleyball, etc. No lecture is involved.
 Not designed for physical education majors.
 Meets two hours per week.
 One semester hour. - HPR 1131, 1141, 2131, 2141 Varsity Sports.
 Participation in varsity sports.
 One semester hour. - HPR 1511, 1521, 2511, 2521 Team Sports.
 Lectures on rules and techniques.
 Participation in activities.
 Meets two hours per week.
-One semester hour. - HPR 1531, 1541, 2531, 2541 Individual and Duel Sports.
+One semester hour. - HPR 1531, 1541, 2531, 2541 Individual and Dual Sports.
 Lecture and participation in activities.
 Meets two hours per week.
 One semester hour. - HPR 1551, 1561, 2551, 2561 Fitness and Conditioning Training.
 Lecture and practice in body mechanics, weight training, or gymnastics.
 Meets a minimum of two hours per week.
 One semester hour. - HPR 1571, 1581, 2571, 2581 Dance.
 Lecture and participation in folk, square, modern and creative dancing.
 Meets two hours per week.
 One semester hour. - HPR 1251 Mini-Health.
 A lecture course designed to cover the major functions of the human body, with emphasis on the physiological effects of physical activity.
 Co-educational.
-One semester hour.

-- HPR 1531 Recreational Sports.
+One semester hour. - HPR 1531 Recreational Sports.
 A course designed to acquaint the student with the less vigorous individual and dual type recreational activities.
 Included will be a brief history, rules, etiquette of the activity, along with participation in the various activities, including ping-pong, horseshoes, deck tennis, darts, shuffleboard, etc. Co-educational.
-One semester hour. - HPR 1111 Karate.
-Introductory course in the art and physical forms of Karate.
-For the beginning student of Karate, an overview of the history of the martial arts, philosophy and art forms of Karate.
-The course places emphasis on the principles of self discipline and self defense, as well as stressing the aspects of fitness and Karate training for its lifetime values. - HPR 1751 Nutritional Therapy and Weight Control.
+One semester hour.

+- HPR 1751 Nutritional Therapy and Weight Control.
 A survey course designed to expose the student to the importance and significance of nutrition in health and physical education, with emphasis on weight control through diet and theraputic exercise.
 Co-educational.
 One semester hour. - HPR 1711 Sports Appreciation.
 A survey course designed to develop spectator awareness and appreciation of the major spectator sports in our society today.
 Covering a brief history of the sport, rules, equipment and etiquette associated with the sport.
 Lecture and activity.
 Co-educational.
 One semester hour.